Elsys-Design/CNES_SPACE-FIBRE-LIGHT/sim/README.md

 The Questa binaries should be added to the environnement variable PATH before running the tests with command `export PATH=<Questa_install_path>/questa_fse/bin:$PATH`

+## cocotb framework
+This framework include additionnal features for `cocotbext-axi` such as stimuli from files and logger.
+This project is hosted at `https://github.com/Elsys-Design/DIGITAL-VERIFICATION-COCOTB` it is included in the proejct as submodule at path `sim/cocotb-framework`.

 # Running a simulation
 - go into `sim/scenario/`
 - configure your environnement for runningthe simulation.
 To do so you have to set at least 3 variables:
     - SPACEFIBRELIGHT_ROOT_PATH : the main absolute path location of your spacefibre cloned project (the one with .git folder)
-    - FRAMEWORK_COCOTB_INSTALL_PATH : the absolute path location for your cocotb_framework cloned project (the one with .git folder)
+    - FRAMEWORK_COCOTB_INSTALL_PATH : the absolute path location for your cocotb_framework
     - GUI : set the variable to 1 to launch questa GUI or simply write 0 to directly run the simulaiton without GUI.

    To do so you can execute in a terminal (or add them to you .bashrc)